Critical Care GallerySee the Animals We've Saved

 You will see references to different fund names throughout the gallery.
 This is why.

 Back when we began we had just one sponsor and our program was called the Lulu’s Angel Fund (LAF) in honor of their patronage.
 In the ensuing years, along with public contributions, we’ve attracted new sponsors to help us move forward with our vital work.
 In 2015 we expanded to include the Heidi’s Healing Fund, who so generously helped us grow and continue with our mission.
 In 2017 we launched our in-house PACC911 Glimmer of Hope Fund to further sustain this essential program and the LAZIN Alive and Well Fund came on board.
-As a result of all these changes, we renamed the fund the Critical Care Program to better reflect its scope and purpose.
+As a result of all these changes and more sponsors joining our cause, we renamed the fund the Critical Care Program to better reflect its scope and purpose.

 As a result, when you view our stories you’ll see references to the LAF and Heidi’s Healing Fund before we united all resources under one name.
 These are all part of the same Critical Care Program helping us save the lives of pets in need of serious care.